RenatoGeh/duckievillage/README.md

 ## Updating Duckievillage

-Before running Duckievillage, make sure you have the latest version by running `update.sh` with your preferred shell:
+Before running Duckievillage, make sure you have the latest version by running `update.sh`:

 ```
 zsh update.sh